afiafahmida/Dataset-for-Class-level-Code-Smell-collected-from-Open-Source-Projects/README.md

 # Dataset for Class level Code Smell collected from Open Source Projects

-This repository accompanies the thesis **"Enhancing Code Smell Detection through Transformer-Based Deep Learning, Automated Machine Learning Optimization and SHAP-Based Explainability"**.
+This repository accompanies the thesis **"An Interpretable Framework for Code Smell Detection Using Transformers, AutoML, and Explainable AI"**.
 It provides metadata, documentation, and sample scripts related to the dataset and framework described in the research.

 ## DESCRIPTION